delight-im/PHP-Auth/Migration.md

          ADD COLUMN "force_logout" INTEGER NOT NULL CHECK ("force_logout" >= 0) DEFAULT "0";
      ```

+ * The method `logOutAndDestroySession` has been removed from class `Auth`.
+Instead, call the two separate methods `logOut` and `destroySession` from class `Auth` one after another for the same effect.

 ## From `v6.x.x` to `v7.x.x`

  * The method `logOutButKeepSession` from class `Auth` is now simply called `logOut`.
 Therefore, the former method `logout` is now called `logOutAndDestroySession`.